UnknownMortal/M8N-Music-Bot/README.md

 - `/song <song name>` - Download songs you want
 - `/search <query>` - Search videos on youtube with details
 - `/tgm or /telegraph` - Generate TeleGraph link of given media
 - `/id or /whois` - to know about a user
+- `/ping` - Shows the Bot Ping Pong
 - `@botusername <query>` - Get youtube url by inline

 #### Admins only